-Contact us today at (201) 880-5311 to speak with an experienced firearms defense lawyer.
+Reach out to us today at (201) 880-5311 to consult with an experienced firearms defense lawyer.

 New Jersey’s strict gun laws can affect you even if you don’t live here but have crossed the border into the state.
-Our gun laws require that all individuals be properly permitted, carry the appropriate identification, are of the required age limit, and are not in possession of a prohibited weapon.
+Our gun laws require that all individuals be properly permitted, carry the appropriate identification, are within the required age limit, and are not in possession of a prohibited weapon.
 If you are transporting a gun into or around the state without understanding our laws, you may be committing a serious crime.

 An individual may only transport a firearm in New Jersey under specific circumstances:

 Furthermore, firearms may only be transported if they are properly secured and stowed unloaded in a closed and fastened case, box, or secured package, or in the trunk of a vehicle and not accessible by any of the vehicle’s occupants.

 You may have been breaking the law without even knowing it.
 If you are facing charges regarding gun transportation, it is important to get the skilled guidance of a gun or weapon crimes lawyer so as to understand your options and possible defenses.
 At Lustberg Law Offices, LLC, criminal defense lawyer Adam M. Lustberg and his team of weapons and gun crimes attorneys can help you navigate the complexities of the justice system.

 Call us today at (201) 880-5311 to schedule a free consultation.